-- This commission is for a tall stand alone three dimensional artwork of approximately 4 metres which will provide a strong focal point at the top of Haynes Street.
-The artwork will provide a link to the artwork leading to the entry point of the Kalamunda Cultural and Community Centre. - b) Small artworks integrated into and on the planter boxes in Haynes c) Seat and pavement artworks on the corner of Barber and Haynes Streets
+• This commission is for a tall stand alone three dimensional artwork of approximately 4 metres which will provide a strong focal point at the top of Haynes Street.
+The artwork will provide a link to the artwork leading to the entry point of the Kalamunda Cultural and Community Centre.

-Street.
+b) Small artworks integrated into and on the planter boxes in Haynes Street.